Find your care

 Lastly, if medical or office procedures don’t improve a man’s Peyronie’s Disease, there are surgical options.
 There are three surgical approaches for the treatment of Peyronie’s Disease.

-Penile Plication for Peyronie's: This is the most straightforward surgical approach.
+Penile Plication for the treatment of Peyronie's Disease: This is the most straightforward surgical approach.
 Most often under a general anesthesia, the surgeon makes an incision around the crown of the penis, usually along the man’s circumcision line, if he was circumcised, and pulls down the skin to expose the fibrous coating of the penis where the plaque is.
 Usually, the surgeon gives the man an erection in the operating room using an injection medicine.
-Once the surgeon observes the degree of curvature, he or she will place a number of stitches opposite the curve to rescaffold the penis against the direction of the curve.
+Once the surgeon observes the degree of curvature, a number of stitches will be placed opposite the curve to rescaffold the penis against the direction of the curve.
 Once the sutures are tied down, the tissue bunches together and pulls against the curve.
 In the carefully selected patient, this is a very successful operation.
 The main downside to the surgery is men can lose some length.
 Therefore, it’s not a surgery for everyone.

 Penile Implant for Peyronie's: If a man suffers from both Peyronie’s and erectile dysfunction, a penile implant (link to penile implant) with intraoperative modeling is likely the best surgical option.
 Surgeons have been placing implants for over 40 years.
 An implant can correct the Peyronie’s deformity because the cylinders will act as I beams to straighten the penis.
 Once the surgeon places the implant, he or she can hold pressure over the erect implant and bend the penis against its curve.
 With the cylinders in place, the penis has a good chance of holding straight once the man heals.